Skip to navigation Skip to content

 • have contacted before departure

-Note: if the customer is manifestly qualified for DSP and is advising of a departure after the departure, they may not be eligible for indefinite portability under NWC provisions.
+Note: if the customer is manifestly qualified for DSP but leaves Australia before they advise of their departure, they may not be eligible for indefinite portability under NWC provisions.
 See Assessment for Disability Support Pension customers going overseas under the no future work capacity portability provisions.

 5